hyfydistro/web-design-mockups/letter-format/README.md

 **IE6 Ghost Bug**: Duplicate of the element may occur, however on other browsers will be fine.

++ `p` element is a block element

+If there is a new text of line you'd like to create, use the `p` element again.
+Do not use the `<br>` element to create the paragraph. `<br>` element should be used in poem or postal address, where the division of lines is significant.
+Also, the `p` element SHOULD NOT have any block elements inside it.

 ## Credits

 - _MDN_ (website/company) - [Marking up a letter](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Marking_up_a_letter)